 Wild Mushroom Risotto and a Trip to Fred Treadway’s Mushroom Farm in Madison County, North Carolina

-So, off we went in our gas guzzlin’ RV for another On the Road adventure to speak with a mushroom farmer and learn more about mushrooms and how they grow!
+So, off we went in our gas guzzlin’ RV for another On the Road adventure to speak with a mushroom farmer and learn more about mushrooms and how they grow.
 Maybe he could talk to us about the edible ones versus the mushrooms that might put a bit more punch in my dishes than I was looking for! 😮

 We traveled to visit with Fred Treadway at his farm outside of Asheville in Madison County, North Carolina.
 Fred told us that when he moved back to North Carolina in 1995 that he wanted to do something very different.
 He likes to take on new projects and never do the same thing twice.
-So, after owning a hardware store in Louisville, Kentucky for many years as well as managing a drive-in theater (what is that you ask?!), he went to a workshop on mushroom farming and decided to take on this hobby.
+So, after owning a hardware store in Louisville, Kentucky for many years as well as managing a drive-in theater (what is that you ask?!), he went to a workshop on mushroom farming and decided to take on this as his new hobby.

 Fred primarily grows Shiitake mushrooms, but also grows some Oyster mushrooms along with the Shiitakes.
 In his seven years of mushroom farming Fred has become quite the rock star.
 He has had a couple of interviews published as well as having a video clip made of he and David Kendall from the Madison County Extension Office.

-I think Fred is also in such great shape because he carries around all of these heavy logs that the mushrooms grow on!
-Fred raises more than mushrooms on his farm and puts up many vegetables that he and his wife will use during the Winter.
+I think Fred is also in such great shape because he carries around all of these heavy logs that the mushrooms grow on.
+Fred raises more than mushrooms on his farm and puts up many vegetables that he and his wife will use during the winter.
 He prefers the freshness of his own canned vegetables (and I can certainly understand that).

 When Fred started mushroom farming (about seven years ago), he began with fifty logs.
 By the second year he had a couple hundred logs.
-He now has over eighteen hundred logs for his mushrooms!
-That’s a lotta logs and a whole bunch of mushrooms!
+He now has over eighteen hundred logs for his mushrooms.
+That’s a lotta logs and a whole bunch of mushrooms.
 That number of logs will yield about four to five hundred pounds of mushrooms each year.
 He says it is a hobby that got out of control.
 Do you think?

 Fred has been asked to speak with many younger farmers who are looking at getting into mushroom farming as more people are growing their own foods and wanting to supply produce to local businesses and Farmers’ Markets.
 Fred seems to be quite successful at mushroom farming, so I can see why they are contacting him.